Last Updated: 30/03/2020

 Therefore, each user will need to discover the best settings in the printers driver software for the paper and ink to be used, if we don't do this then the profile may fail - or perhaps have to do too much work (i.e. the corrections needed become too extreme) and this can actually damage images when using the profile for printing.

 So, testcharts produced on an incorrectly set-up printer often result in an unsuccessful profile.
 Sometimes even with a visually successful profile things might not be all as they should be - because of the amount of processing needed, there might be an increase the risk of posterisation of images - where tonal stepping like contour lines appear in areas which originally had smooth gradation.
 This means that every user wanting optimum performance will ideally test (by printing) every combination of usable paper choice and settings available in the printer's driver to discover which settings allow the best non profiled print - thus allowing assessment of the options and optimising the printer for the particular paper stock.
+Once the best printer driver options are ascertained, they must then be used for printing profiling patches and afterwards every time the profile is used to make a print.

 The practical solution: